Guide for Years of Service Awards for Employees

 In conclusion

-You know you have designed a great programme when colleagues are enthusiastic and look forward to their upcoming years of service celebration.
+You know you have designed a great service award programme when colleagues are enthusiastic and look forward to their upcoming years of service celebration.
 If they are buzzing in anticipation, everyone around them will be vibrating with anticipation too.
 The way in which you recognise staff sets the cultural tone of the company.
 It leads to more committed members of staff, who contribute to your company’s success for years to come.

 Reflect carefully on the type of recognition you want to give.
 Think about 5, 10 15 years of service but remember to recognise those in their infancy with your organisation.
 Let the awards be meaningful and memorable, and remember that long service awards (20, 25, 30 & 35 years) are tax-free when they then take the form of tangible gifts.

-Do you need help to set up or reinvigorate your service awards programme?
+Do you need help setting up or refreshing your service awards programme?
 Look to Gift Innovations which offers a great solution and service, as well as a great range of gifts that employees will recognise and appreciate.
 Tel: 061 306006 | email: info@giftinnovations.ie